How Many Solar Panels Do I Need? Calculator & kWh Guide

 How the Solar Panel Calculator Works

 A solar panel calculator translates your household energy profile into a concrete system specification: how many kilowatts of panels to install and how many physical panels that translates to.
-The underlying math is straightforward, but getting each input right makes the difference between a system that offsets 60% of your bill and one that achieves true energy independence.
+The underlying math is straightforward, but getting each input right makes the difference between a system that offsets 60% of your bill and one that reaches your intended annual offset.

-Our Solar Panel Calculator automates all four steps below using your zip code, monthly kWh usage, and preferred panel wattage.
+Our Solar Panel Calculator automates all four steps below using your annual kWh, peak sun hour preset, preferred panel wattage, system losses, and roof area.
 But understanding the methodology lets you sanity-check any installer proposal and adjust for your specific situation — EV charging loads, a home battery, or plans to add central air conditioning.

-The calculation relies on two primary data sources: the U.S. Energy Information Administration (EIA) for typical household consumption benchmarks and the National Renewable Energy Laboratory (NREL) PVWatts database for solar irradiance data.
-Both are free, publicly available, and form the backbone of every professional solar proposal you will receive.
+The calculation relies on two primary data sources: the U.S. Energy Information Administration (EIA) for typical household consumption benchmarks and the National Renewable Energy Laboratory (NREL) PVWatts methodology for solar production assumptions.
+Both are free, publicly available, and useful checks against installer proposals.

 Step 1: Find Your Annual Energy Consumption

 Your annual electricity consumption, measured in kilowatt-hours (kWh), is the foundation of every solar sizing calculation.
-The EIA's 2024 Residential Energy Consumption Survey reports the U.S. average at 10,500 kWh per year — but that figure masks enormous regional variation, from 6,400 kWh in California to over 15,000 kWh in Tennessee and Louisiana, where electric heating and aggressive air conditioning dominate.
+EIA's Energy Explained data reports that the average U.S. household consumes about 10,500 kWh per year, but that figure masks enormous regional variation by climate, housing type, appliances, and heating fuel.

 The best source is your own electricity bills.
 Pull your last 12 months of statements and add up the kWh consumed each month.
 December through February will be high if you heat electrically; June through August will be high in hot climates.
 Using a full year captures this seasonality and gives a far more accurate baseline than a single month.